Term Schedule

 |

 This section is intended for FIRST YEAR students!!
 This course introduces students to essential aspects of music theory, including harmony, rhythm and meter, melody, form, and texture.
 The course will draw upon music from a variety of styles and genres, including pop, rock, jazz, musical theater, film music, and classical? music.
 Prospective music majors should begin their theory requirement with this course.
-Prerequisites: MUR 101, 110 or permission of instructor (placement test)
+Prerequisites: MUSC 101, 110 or permission of instructor (placement test)

 |